junaid50905/smart_attendance_and_scheduling_system/README.md

     npm run dev
     ```

 Everything is Done.
-Now your are ready to use the application.
+Now you are ready to use the application.

+For all user (admin, instructor, student) password = password